embedly/embedly-jquery/README.rst

-Embedly - JQuery - An OEmbed Library to Replace Links with Content
+Embedly - jQuery - An oEmbed Library to Replace Links with Content
 ==================================================================
-Embedly - JQuery is a JQuery Library for Embedly that will replace links with content.
+Embedly - jQuery is a jQuery Library for Embedly that will replace links with content.
 It follows the oEmbed spec (`oembed.com <http://oembed.com>`_) for content retrieval, while utilizing http://api.embed.ly as a single endpoint.